oskarvh/wasm_test/README.md

 ## Notes

-- The build system uses a custom CMake toolchain file at `cmake/wasi-toolchain.cmake` to target `wasm32-wasi`.
+- The build system uses a custom CMake toolchain file at `cmake/wasm-toolchain.cmake` to target `wasm32`.
-- The setup script detects your platform and downloads the appropriate WASI SDK release.
+- The setup script detects your platform and downloads the appropriate wasm SDK release.

-## Using native wasm without wasi
-Install clang and lld:
-- `sudo apt-get install clang`
-- `sudo apt-get install lld`